ivanov/popular-front/README.md

 - [ ] set up a "focused" slider for changing focus of current message
 - [ ] export messages to json
 - [ ] import json message streams (for replay)
+- [ ] start a new session from PF UI
+- [ ] serve popular front as a jupyter serverextension

 ### upstream cleanup
 - [ ] why do we have the same thing in msg_type in the header and in the raw thing...